No Mercy (2005): Aftermath

 The rivalry between Batista and Eddie Guerrero ended after Guerrero unexpectedly died due to heart failure on November 13, 2005.
-Their feud was planned to continue, as Guerrero would have gone back to his heroic character and won the World Heavyweight Championship.
+Their feud was planned to continue, as Guerrero would have gone back to his villainous character and won the World Heavyweight Championship.

 The Undertaker would not be seen on-screen until Survivor Series after being burned inside a casket at the event.
-After being the sole survivor in his elimination match, Randy Orton celebrated his victory with his father, "Cowboy" Bob Orton, and wrestlers from the SmackDown! brand.
+After being the sole survivor in his elimination match, Randy Orton, who took Guerrero's place on the team, celebrated his victory with his father, "Cowboy" Bob Orton, and wrestlers from the SmackDown! brand.
 During the celebration, druids brought out a casket and set it up in an upright position.
 Lightning then struck the casket and set it on fire.
-Undertaker emerged from the flaming casket and attacked the SmackDown wrestlers.
+The Undertaker emerged from the flaming casket and attacked the SmackDown wrestlers.
 The Ortons, however, escaped the attack.
-This set up a Hell in a Cell match between Randy and Undertaker at Armageddon.
-Undertaker defeated Randy and ended their storyline that had lasted nearly one year.
+This set up a Hell in a Cell match between Randy and The Undertaker at Armageddon.
+The Undertaker defeated Randy and ended their storyline that had lasted nearly one year.